Vegans avoid eating animal foods for environmental, ethical, or health reasons.

-Meanwhile, cauliflower is a versatile addition to many recipes, including pizza crust.
+Cauliflower is a versatile addition to many recipes, including pizza crust.

 Vegans should also aim to increase their intake of iron- and calcium-rich fruits and vegetables.
-This includes leafy greens such as bok choy, spinach, kale, watercress and mustard greens.
+This includes leafy greens such as bok choy, spinach, kale, watercress, and mustard greens.

-Broccoli, turnip greens, artichokes and blackcurrants are also great options.
+Broccoli, turnip greens, artichokes, and black currants are also great options.